az-digital/arizona-bootstrap/site/content/docs/2.0/getting-started/browsers-devices.md

 ## Internet Explorer

 Internet Explorer 10+ is supported; IE9 and down is not.
 Please be aware that some CSS3 properties and HTML5 elements are not fully supported in IE10, or require prefixed properties for full functionality.
-Visit [Can I use...](https://caniuse.com/) for details on browser support of CSS3 and HTML5 features. **If you require IE8-9 support, use UA Bootstrap.**
+Visit [Can I use...](https://caniuse.com/) for details on browser support of CSS3 and HTML5 features. **If you require IE8-9 support, use [ua-bootstrap](http://uadigital.arizona.edu/ua-bootstrap/).**

 ## Modals and Dropdowns on Mobile